ryanfp/DnD-Compendium/Untitled.md

 ### Hide in Plain Sight

-Implementing all the knowledge and insight from your time spent in the wild, you can cast the *tiny hut* spell at will, once per long rest.
+Implementing all the knowledge and insight from your time spent in the wild, you can cast the *tiny hut* spell at will.
+Your tiny hut will generate camouflaged, seemingly constructed out of materials from the surrounding environment.
+Magical attempts to track the hut or its inhabitants (such as through the *scrying* or *locate creature* spells) have disadvantage.

 ### Untrackable